juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 id: 44qqd29dnp7y32wzt9i09et
 title: Chapter 353 - The Frivolous Four - The Spark (Part Two)
 desc: ''
-updated: 1690791329584
+updated: 1692617332343
 created: 1690140208237
 ---

-Revian hummed for a few seconds and said, "I remember Senior Brother Markus saying that the primary reason why we use a wand early on is because our mana pools don't have the capacity to sustain a ranged spell.
+Revian hummed for a few seconds and said, "I remember Senior Brother Markus saying that the primary reason why we use a wand early on is that our mana pools don't have the capacity to sustain a ranged spell.
 Why don't we start there?"

 "How exactly do you suggest we do that?"
 Lacey challenged, causing Revian to shrink back.